nateonguitar/django-small-view-set/README_TESTING.md

 - Use `content_type="application/json"` in requests to ensure proper handling.
 - Leverage Django’s `TestCase` and `Client` for testing endpoints.
 - Use `reverse` to do lookups from the endpoint names.
+- Register `SmallViewSetConfig` in settings for custom exception and options/head handlers.